Skate-x/test/README.md

 # test
-This is a repository for KiteAB's video.
+This is a repository for Skate-x's video.